Stoaree/stoaree_frontend--/README.md

 - **redux** and **react-redux** - Redux is a framework that provides a central "store" of values that can be accessed and modified from anywhere in the app.
 This negates the need for unnecessary props being passed down a line of React components.
 - **redux-form** - This library is used to create responsive forms, allowing the handling of form validation.
 - **universal-cookie** - This library provides a way to store and retrieve cookies for a React app.
+- **Cypress** - Cypress is a end-to-end testing framework that makes user testing easy to implement and record your results.

 #### Back-end
 - **express** - The server was built primarily in Express as per the assignment specifications.
 Express is used to define the back-end routes and communicates with the database to retrieve and process data.